Search & rescue dogs stolen in New Mexico

-CARLSBAD, N.M.
-(WHTM) — Police are looking for three search and rescue dogs stolen from a New Mexico woman earlier this month.
+Police are looking for three search and rescue dogs stolen from a New Mexico woman earlier this month, KTLA sister station WHTM reports.

 Dr. Kim Lark is alleging her estranged husband Jon Green stole her car and three dogs two and a half weeks ago in Carlsbad, New Mexico.
 She was at a hospice meeting where she’s gone every Thursday morning for the past 10 years.
 That’s when she heard her dogs barking.